defencedigital/moduk-service-manual/src/your-community/user-centred-design-2.md

 We also run regular calls for content designers, interaction designers and user researchers.

-You need to work in the Ministry of Defence to join community calls.
+To join community calls, you must work in the Ministry of Defence or with one of our suppliers.

 Using your Ministry of Defence email, [ask to join the community calls](mailto:UKStratCom-DD-Foundry-UCD-UX@mod.gov.uk?subject=Join%20UCD%20community%20calls).